Tuesday, April 12, 2011

 It is this sense of the imposition of new forms of capitalist organisation upon a people that dominates the book.
 What also repeatadly comes through is the resistance.
 In particular the methods of organisation used over decades by those at the bottom of society to try and fight for their own interests, or retain existing rights.
 Thompson shows how the ruling class was in fear of insurrection and terrified of working class organisation.
 Whether its the Corresponding societies or debating clubs, or nascent trade unions, the establishment tried to penetrate, destroy, murder and lock-up those who organised.
 Some of the most interesting parts of the book are those were Thompson describes the extent to which the government introduced spies to seek out insurrection and how those spies helped create an atmosphere of imminent revolution in order to justify their own existence.

 The brutality of repression is here too.
-The massacre at Peterloo.
-The hanging of those who organised.
-The deportation of those who dared to speak out, or sell radical literature, or called for the vote.
+The massacre at Peterloo, the hanging of those who organised, the transportation of those who dared to speak out, or sell radical literature, or called for the vote.
 But a system that uses violence in this way cannot continue forever and reform did come eventually, but in a way that helped inspire further revolt.

 Thompson finishes the book on the eve of great industrial revolts.
 By the 1830s the working class had, through the struggles, defeats, betrayals and victories become a class "for itself", increasingly understanding it's position in society and that of its rulers and beginning to grasp towards an alternative way of organising.
 This is the time of the Utopian socialists, men like Robert Owen who had not yet come to a full understanding of the need to replace capitalism, but who had created the basis for a set of ideas that could do so.